wapco-ai/gsai/README.md

     --image_dir path/to/images --output_dir outputs/run1 --export_ply
 ```

+Include the optional `--add_class_field` flag to duplicate the colour channel
+into ``class`` and ``label`` fields within exported point clouds.
+The web
+interface automatically enables this when SegFormer classification is selected.

 The web interface performs similar commands internally when you upload files through the browser.
 When uploading a video or ZIP file you can now choose the point cloud formats using checkboxes for **PLY** and **PCD**.